dodevops/jira-cloud-github-action/README.md

 ## Introduction

-A Github action does things in Jira Cloud triggered from Github Actions.
+A Github action that does things in Jira Cloud when triggered from a Github Actions workflow.

 Currently supported: